mermaidseaweav/mermaidseaweav/README.md

 -#  🔭 I'm currently working on
   **Projects in C language**

 -# 💬 Ask me about
   **Testing and Html, css**

 - # ⚡ Fun fact
    **I fun and love autonomous learning**

--# 💪🏼 Fav Quote:
+- # 💪🏼 Fav Quote
-     "there are endless opportunities to take a turn into a smart programmer from learning and practice".
+   **"there are endless opportunities to take a turn into a smart programmer from learning and practice".**

 <h3 align="left">Connect with me:</h3>
 <p align="left">